bin456789/reinstall/README.en.md

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Live OS

 - You can use SSH to backup/restore disk, manually perform DD operations, partition modifications, manual Alpine installation, and other operations.
-- Username `root`.
-The script prompts for a password.
-If left blank, a random one is generated.
+- The script prompts for a username and password.
+If left blank, will use `root` and random password.

 > [!TIP]
 >